PoHsin-Lin/gait-parameters-analysis-LSTM/README.md

 ### Clone and Run

 Clone this repository and run the corresponding programs.
-The result will be printed in the terminal, and for the programs that use LSTM, graphs that show the **loss** and **accuracy** during traing, validation, and testing can be found in **resultSpace** folder.
+The result will be printed in the terminal.

 ```
 git clone https://github.com/PoHsin-Lin/gait-parameters-analysis-LSTM.git